 You'll explore how audiences receive this repertoire, much of which was not written with public concert performance in mind, and consider how this affects presentation and performance.

-You'll receive 30 hours of tuition from one of our departmental teachers; Alexander Ashworth, Yvonne Seymour or Susan Young.
+You'll receive 30 hours of tuition from one of our teachers; Alexander Ashworth, Yvonne Seymour or Susan Young.

 Led by Robert Hollingworth, director of British vocal consort I Fagiolini, you'll receive tuition from industry experts and professionals at the top of their field.